romses/Datenzwerg/docs/index.en.md

 2023-08-19
 : (Almost) all Datenzwerge have left the camp and are traveling back to the Rhein-Main-Area.
 Thanks everyone for the big interest!

+2023-08-22
+: The Datenzwerge are back home and are being prepared for future deployments.
+The CCCamp data export is [available in the repository](https://github.com/romses/Datenzwerg/tree/main/camp23_data).

+2023-08-28
+: The infrastructure has been shut down for now and only the page here and of course the source code remains.
+The Datenzwerge are taking a well deserved rest.

 ## FAQ

 ### What kind of data does the Datenzwerg collect?